BHiMAX/pbr-lookdev/README.md

 * Compact mode — hides advanced groups (Coat, Sheen, Thin Film)
 * Detail view toggle — streamlines the UI
 * Collapse All button — clears all expanded sections instantly
-* Works in both Shader Editor N-panel and Viewport N-panel

 ## Location

-Shader Editor > N-Panel > PBR Lookdev
+* Shader Editor > N-Panel > PBR Lookdev
-View3D > N-Panel > PBR Lookdev
+* View3D > N-Panel > PBR Lookdev
+* Properties > Material > PBR Lookdev

+## Requirements

+Blender 4.2 or newer

+## Installation

+1. Download the latest `.zip` from the [Releases](../../releases) page
+2. In Blender: **Edit → Preferences → Add-ons → Install**
+3. Select the downloaded `.zip`
+4. Enable **PBR Lookdev** in the list

+## Bug Reports

+Found a bug?
+Open an issue on the [Issues](../../issues) page.
+Please include your Blender version and a short description of what went wrong.

 ## License

-This add-on is sold under a Commercial License.
+This add-on is free and open-source software licensed under the GNU General Public License v3.0 or later (GPL-3.0-or-later).
 See LICENSE.txt for full terms.
-Redistribution or sharing of this add-on is strictly prohibited.

 ## Author